davidmoten/xsd-forms/README.md

 Note that the examples are not fully working and are still in development.
 The examples look ok in the *Chrome* and *Firefox* browsers (other browsers not tested yet).
 Many features like schema sourced validation are working, and xml generation is working (click Submit on a form).

+12 Dec 2013: Tested in IE 9 and works but appearance is a bit different with many inputs being pushed to the next line.

 FAQ
 -------------------